Bump stock

-Bump stocks or bump fire stocks are gun stocks with a mechanism for bump firing, in which the recoil of a semi-automatic firearm actuates the trigger to allow rounds to be fired in rapid succession, in a manner somewhat similar to a fully automatic weapon.
+Bump stocks or bump fire stocks are gun stocks that can be used to assist in bump firing, the act of using the recoil of a semi-automatic firearm to fire cartridges in rapid succession.

 The legality of bump stocks in the United States came under question following the 2017 Las Vegas shooting, in which 60 people were killed and 867 people injured.
-The gunman was found to have fitted them to his weapons.
-Several states passed legislation restricting ownership of bump stocks following this shooting and the Stoneman Douglas High School shooting 4 months later.
-In December 2018, the United States Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) published an opinion that bump stocks constituted "machine guns", and thus were illegal under federal law.
-This position was explicitly refuted by the federal Fifth Circuit Court of Appeals in January 2023, which stated that "A plain reading of the statutory language, paired with close consideration of the mechanics of a semi-automatic firearm, reveals that a bump stock is excluded from the technical definition of 'machine gun' set forth in the Gun Control Act and National Firearms Act."
-(Cargill v.
-Garland).
+The gunman was found to have fitted bump stocks to his weapons, though no evidence was reported in which any of these specific weapons were actually used in the shooting.
+Several states passed legislation restricting ownership of bump stocks following this shooting.
+In December 2018, the United States Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) published a rule that bump stocks constituted "machine guns", and thus were illegal under federal law.
+The Supreme Court vacated this regulation in June 2024 in Garland v.
+Cargill.
+Bump stocks remain illegal in 15 states and the District of Columbia based on state bans not affected by the Supreme Court ruling.

 Bump fire stocks

 Bump fire stocks are gun stocks that are specially designed to make bump firing easier, but do not make the firearm automatic.
 Essentially, bump stocks assist rapid fire by "bumping" the trigger against one's finger (as opposed to one's finger pulling on the trigger), thus allowing the firearm's recoil, plus constant forward pressure by the non-shooting arm, to actuate the trigger.
-Bump fire stocks can be placed on a few common weapon platforms such as the AR or AK families.
+Bump fire stocks can be placed on a few common weapons such as the AR or AK families.
 They can achieve rates of fire between 400 and 800 rounds per minute depending on the gun.
 By 2018, bump fire stocks in the United States were sold for around $100 and up, with prices increasing prior to enactment of federal regulation.

 Slide Fire Solutions, the inventor, patent holder, and leading manufacturer of bump stocks, suspended sales after bump stocks were used in the 2017 Las Vegas shooting, and resumed sales a month later.
-On May 20, 2018, 95 days after the Stoneman Douglas High School shooting, Slide Fire Solutions permanently halted sales and production of its products.
+On May 20, 2018, 95 days after the Parkland high school shooting, Slide Fire Solutions permanently halted sales and production of its products even though bump stocks were not involved in the shooting.
+However, after the June 2024 ruling, Slide Fire announced they are producing bump fire stocks again.